 So let’s move over to talk about what you need to do in order to get true and natural results with your nasolabial folds.

 Best nasolabial folds treatments

-So as explained earlier, nasolabial folds are caused by a lot more than just loss of collagen.
+So as explained earlier, nasolabial folds (as well as jowls and marionette lines) are caused by a lot more than just loss of collagen.
 They are even more so caused by loss of volume, especially in the cheeks.
 Which causes the skin to “sag”.
 This happens due to muscle atrophy, fat atrophy, and loss of bone mass.

 Some of these matters are harder to avoid and prevent.
 And some are a bit easier to tackle.
 Let’s take them on one by one and start with the hardest ones.